wbrowar/craft-guide/_docs/content/en/upgrading.md

 ## Upgrading from Craft 3 to Craft 4

 - Change any use of the `filter` tag (mostly in `{% filter markdown('gfm') %}`) to the `apply` tag.
-  - All components have been updated to use the `filter` tag.
+  - All component snippets have been updated to use the `filter` tag.

 ---

+## Upgrading from Guide 2 to Guide 3 in Craft 3

 Templates built for Guide 2 will mostly be compatible, however, Guide 3 introduces some breaking changes.
 Here are some things that need to be updated to convert a Guide 2 template for Guide 3:

 - All guides in Guide 3 are based in the Twig format.
-Markdown guides from Guide 2 should be wrapped in a `{% filter markdown('gfm') %}` twig tag, like this:
+Markdown guides from Guide 2 should be wrapped in a `{% apply markdown('gfm') %}` twig tag, like this:
     ```twig
     {% apply markdown('gfm') %}